 Dr Kadira Pethiyagoda, Labor's candidate for Aston, is an international security and foreign policy expert.

-He has published widely on international security matters, including with Foreign Affairs, the Guardian, the Independent, the Diplomat, Lowy Institute, ASPI, major newspapers and Oxford Analytica.
-Kadira has appeared on BBC World, the ABC, and other broadcasters.
+He has published widely on international security matters, including with Foreign Affairs, the Guardian, the Independent, the Diplomat, and Lowy Institute,.
+Kadira has appeared on BBC, ABC, and his research has been cited by New York Times and CNN among others.
+Kadira is finalising a book on foreign policy.

 After migrating from Sri Lanka at age one, his family lived in flats and units in a working class area in Melbourne’s south-east.
 After passing the entry exam to Melbourne High, Kadira decided he preferred to return to his local public school due to a strong connection to the community he grew up in.

-Crediting Australia’s public education system with giving him the opportunity to make an impact, Kadira wants all kids to have this right.
+Crediting Australia’s public education system with giving him his opportunities, Kadira wants all kids and adults to have this right.
+He believes in fighting for the underdog, whether workers or tradies.

-Kadira believes in putting the local community first, and restoring the sense of community that has been lost in our neighbourhoods in recent decades.
+Kadira believes in putting the local community first, and restoring the sense of community that has been lost in our neighbourhoods.
 This includes by supporting local clubs, churches, temples and community groups.